Afsana2020/bupverse-campus-connect-manager/README.md

 ### Campus events:

 The Event Hub centralizes event info across BUP clubs and departments, helping students discover and manage events efficiently.
-It uses a segment tree to quickly detect schedule conflicts and a greedy interval scheduling algorithm to suggest non-overlapping events.
+It uses a Segment Tree to quickly detect schedule conflicts and a greedy Interval Scheduling algorithm to suggest non-overlapping events.
 For personalized planning, a 0/1 Knapsack algorithm recommends the most valuable set of events based on user availability and event priority, maximizing utility while avoiding clashes.

 - Campus Events Homepage